fbpixelPeriod Cramps vs Early Pregnancy Cramps: Key Differences | Thomson Medical

 For this reason, the most reliable time to take a home pregnancy test is after you’ve missed your period.
 At this stage, hCG levels are usually high enough to be detected in urine.
 While some early-detection tests can be used a few days before your period is due, testing too soon still carries the risk of false negatives.

 For best accuracy, it’s generally recommended to wait about two weeks after ovulation or until the day of your missed period.
 If your first test is negative but you still suspect pregnancy, repeat the test 3-5 days later.
+A blood test at a clinic can detect pregnancy even earlier and with greater accuracy than urine tests.

 How to deal with period cramps vs. early pregnancy cramps?